Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/transport/workflow-client-server.md

 ```

-That's the whole server.
-Here is the full source code to [_ServerBehaviour.cs_](samples/serverbehaviour.cs.md).
+That is the whole server.
+See [_ServerBehaviour.cs_](samples/serverbehaviour.cs.md) for the full source code.

 ## Creating a Client